atomicobject/space-battle-2/README.md

 These SDKs handle server connection logic, parameter parsing, and a naive implementation of a client that makes random moves.

-Each SDK has a README that describes how to start the client.
+Each SDK has a README that describes how to use the client.

 - [Node.js](./sdks/node/README.md)
 - [Java](./sdks/java/README.md)